MuhammadKalimullahkhan/econix/README.md

-# Econix Application using React + TypeScript + Vite
+# Handicraft Store Application using React + TypeScript + Vite

 This is minimalistic Ecomerce application where admin can sell their products through this application.